A New Approach to Laplacian Solvers and Flow Problems: Introduction

-\textbf{Structure of the paper.} The structure of the paper is as follows.
-In Section \ref{sec:Voltage and flow problem} we define the voltage and flow problems as optimization procedures.
-In Section \ref{sec:Min-sum algorithm} we introduce the general-purpose min-sum algorithm, which we then specialize to the voltage and flow problem, respectively.
-In Section \ref{sec:results} we present the error characterization for the min-sum algorithms for $d$-regular graphs, and we discuss their convergence behaviors.
-In Section \ref{sec:proofs} we develop the main framework to investigate the min-sum algorithm, and we present the proofs of the results given in the previous section.
-In Appendix \ref{sec:Laplacians and random walks} we establish a general connection between the inverse of restricted Laplacian matrices and hitting times of (regular, i.e., walks that \emph{can} backtrack) random walks on graphs --- which is the main computational tool used in our analysis.
-In Appendix \ref{app:technical} we append some technical results.
+\underline{Structure of the paper.} The structure of the paper is as follows.
+In Section \ref{sec:Voltage and flow problem} we define the voltage and flow problems as optimization routines.
+In Section \ref{sec:Min-Sum algorithm} we introduce the general-purpose Min-Sum algorithm, and we specialize it to the voltage and flow problem, respectively.
+In Section \ref{sec:results} we present the error characterization for the Min-Sum algorithms for $d$-regular graphs, and we present the main results on their convergence.
+In Section \ref{sec:proofs} we develop the general framework to investigate the Min-Sum algorithm, yielding the characterization of the error in terms of hitting times of random walks on the computation trees, and we present the proofs of the results given in the previous section.
+In Appendix \ref{sec:Laplacians and random walks} we establish a general connection between the inverse of restricted Laplacian matrices and hitting times of ordinary diffusion random walks on graphs---which is the main computational tool used in our analysis.
+Technical results are in Appendix \ref{app:technical}. \begin{remark}[Notation] Given a matrix $M$, we denote by $M^T$ its transpose, by $M^{-1}$ its inverse, and by $M^{+}$ its Moore-Penrose pseudoinverse.
+Given a set $\mathcal{I}$ and $i\in \mathcal{I}$, we denote by $i$ both the element $i\in \mathcal{I}$ and the subset $\{i\}\subseteq \mathcal{I}$ (e.g., we write $\mathcal{I}\setminus i$ to mean $\mathcal{I}\setminus \{i\}$).
+Given a function $f:\R^{\mathcal{I}}\rightarrow \R$, $i\in\mathcal{I}$, we write $f(x_{\mathcal{I}\setminus i}\,\cdot)$ to mean the function $z\in\R \rightarrow f(x_{\mathcal{I}\setminus i}z)$.
+We adopt the following taxonomy of notation: \begin{itemize} \itemsep{-.17em} \item the arrow notation $\vec {\cdot}$ is used to either refer to quantities related to directed graphs or to refer to probability distributions related to non-backtracking random walks; \item the hat notation $\hat{\cdot}$ is used to refer to the output of algorithms; \item the bar notation $\bar{\cdot}$ is for quantities related to graphs where a node has been removed; \item the double-struck notation is for quantities related to computation trees, cf.\ Section \ref{sec:proofs}. \end{itemize}